pietdevaere/devae.re-projects/_posts/2014-08-20-muchosledjes.markdown

 2. Add a cellular modem to it, so we can follow twitter everywhere
 3. Make a nice config file system to set what messages to display
 4. Make it possible to interrupt the normal cycle to display incoming messages
+5. Add a relay to cut the power to the power supplies if the display is inactive for a certain time.

 # More info